mmr/siing/README.md

 # Overview
-This is a Nintendo Wii game.
-It is meant to be used as a free style way to have fun with the peripherals such as the rock band guitar, drums, logitech usb Microphone.
-It is not a commercial game.
-It will be deployed using the Homebrew Browser or directly by saving the WAD file in an SD card and loaded with Wii Flow or other loader.
+Siing is a Nintendo Wii game that allows you to have fun with peripherals such as rock band's guitar, drums, and logitech usb Microphone.
+Siing is deployed using the Homebrew Browser or directly by saving the WAD file in an SD card and loaded with Wii Flow or any other loader.

 # Implementation Instructions